According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 Impressions are essential as they decide how our marketing campaign and its content will be created and presented.
 Calculating or assuming the impact on the consumer is difficult for offline advertisements such as billboards.
 But with impressions online, we have a concrete number of how accessible the campaign was to potential buyers.

 Although impressions are different from reach, that is, active engagement of the consumer with content, it is still a complementary tool to determine where you stand as a marketer online.

-Humans tend to have better visual memory.
+Humans tend to have a better visual memory.
 Hence, creative visuals are an incredible medium to attract, engage, and delight audiences.
-An infographic is a type of visual which helps you communicate information, data, or other knowledge through visually appealing graphic elements.
+An infographic is a type of graphic that helps you communicate information, data, or other knowledge through visually appealing graphic elements.